Akshat2127/boston_housing/README.md

 - `housing.csv`: The project dataset. we'll load this data in the notebook.
 - `visuals.py`: This Python script provides supplementary visualizations for the project.
 Do not modify.

 In the Terminal or Command Prompt, navigate to the folder containing the project files, and then use the command `jupyter notebook boston_housing.ipynb` to open up a browser window or tab to work with wer notebook.
 Alternatively, we can use the command `jupyter notebook` or `ipython notebook` and navigate to the notebook file in the browser window that opens.
-Follow the instructions in the notebook and answer each question presented to successfully complete the project.

 ## Note
 This dataset was originally obtained from the UCI - https://archive.ics.uci.edu/ml/datasets/Housing but it looks like the dataset is not available on the UCI anymore.